VIBE CODING SECURITY: THE COMPLETE RISK GUIDE (2026)

-Why vibe-coded apps are vulnerable
+Why are vibe-coded apps vulnerable?

 AI models optimize for working code, not secure code.
 They reproduce patterns from training data without understanding your threat model.
 The result: apps that work perfectly in demos but expose user data, payment flows, and admin access in production.